Dana S. Richards

 Dana S. Richards is a writer, mathematics popularizer and Associate Professor in Computer Science at George Mason University.

 His research interests include comparisons of protein sequences, Steiner tree algorithms, information dissemination in networks, parallel heuristics, methodology for computationally intractable problems and parallel algorithms for median filters.
+He is the longtime bibliographer of polymath Martin Gardner.

 Education and career

 Richards received an M.S. from the University of Virginia in 1976 and a Ph.D. in computer science from the University of Illinois at Urbana-Champaign under Chung Laung Liu in 1984.